ABZ-Aaron/ASCII/README.md

 # What I Learned

-Here I developed some additional skills around some basic programming concepts/structures such as conditional statements, loops, and arrays.
+Here I developed some additional skills around some basic programming concepts/structures such as conditional statements, loops, and arrays, as well as the library [Pillow](https://pypi.org/project/Pillow/).

 I also developed my debugging skills, as it took a long time before I got my script right.